Modulightor Building: Architecture

 Originally constructed as a four-story structure, the Modulightor Building has been used for commercial and residential purposes, later housing a gallery on its top floors.
 The original part of the building was erected from 1989 to 1994 to designs by Paul Rudolph.
 The Modulightor Building was one of the last buildings that Rudolph ever completed in Manhattan; unlike his other projects, it was not particularly well known.
 Rudolph designed only two other residential structures in Manhattan: his own residence at 23 Beekman Place and the Halston townhouse at 101 East 63rd Street.
 Mark Squeo, who had collaborated with Rudolph in the 1990s, designed the upper stories, which were built in the 2010s.

 Rudolph experimented with various features in the design of the Modulightor Building, using details popularized by such architects as Frank Lloyd Wright, Ludwig Mies van der Rohe, and Le Corbusier.
 Even though Rudolph had completed the building not long before he died, he used it to test out various theories regarding the use and configuration of space.
 Rudolph's colleague Ernst Wagner, a Swiss man who had been a longtime resident of the building, said that the design reflected the fact that the Modulightor Building was "very much a building Paul built for himself".
+Curbed similarly wrote in 2026 that the building had functioned as Rudolph's architectural laboratory.